What Does a Project Manager Do? Roles and Responsibilities

 • Budgeting: For small-scale projects, cost estimation may be a weekly or even a monthly task.
 But for larger projects with many different expenses to keep in mind, project managers may review budgets or invoices from outside vendors daily to ensure the project doesn’t exceed resource allocations.

-• Time management and approval: Many project managers turn to timesheets or a project management software to see how their team is spending their time and whether projects remain on track.
+• Time management and approval: Many project managers turn to timesheets or project management software to see how their team is spending their time and whether projects remain on track.

-• Team-building: A good project manager will keep their team productive and happy.
+• Team building: A good project manager will keep their team productive and happy.
 This can be achieved through team-building exercises to boost morale—particularly after challenging weeks or phases of the project—or organizing a weekly lunch or happy hour.

-While these disciplines are all similar and interrelated, they each have unique differences that impact the responsibilities of project managers in their given roles.
+While these disciplines are all similar and interrelated, they have unique differences that impact the responsibilities of project managers in their given roles.

 Three types of interrelated project management disciplines include:

-• Project Management: In a traditional project management role, the objective is to complete a project successfully, while remaining on time and within budget.
+• Project management: In a traditional project management role, the objective is to complete a project successfully, while remaining on time and within budget.
 Project managers utilize a variety of project management strategies to help organize teams and complete projects according to their success criteria while engaging stakeholders appropriately.

-• Portfolio Management: A portfolio is the organization’s collection of programs, projects, and operational work.
+• Portfolio management: A portfolio is the organization’s collection of programs, projects, and operational work.
 Portfolio managers work with the organization’s leaders to identify, prioritize, select, balance, authorize, evaluate, and control the organization’s approved work to best meet its strategies, given resource capacity and risk.

 If you’re interested in pursuing a career in project management, it’s critical that you develop the necessary skills to execute the tasks assigned to you.
 Earning an advanced project management degree is one way to learn and improve those skills, increase your salary, and enhance your marketability to employers while giving you hands-on experience in the field.